samartzidis/WinAppleKey/README.md

 This allows full and proper re-mapping of all of the keys (incl.
 Fn, Eject), by also respecting typematic properties.

 ### Installation

-Due to the fact that the driver is signed with a self-signed test certificate, Windows will not allow the installation unless it is running in **TESTSIGNING** mode.
+DISCLAIMER: This driver is signed with a self-signed (test/development) certificate.
+For that reason, Windows will not directly allow the driver installation unless they are running in **TESTSIGNING** mode.
+Please be aware that permanently running Windows in **TESTSIGNING** mode leaves your system open to various security risks; so please be aware of what you are doing as any consequence because of this is solely your responsibility.
+WinAppleKey is ***free software*** that you are willing to build and/or use completely ***at your own risk.***

-Please make sure that you understand all the potential **[implications](https://msdn.microsoft.com/en-us/windows/hardware/drivers/install/the-testsigning-boot-configuration-option)** of running your system in TESTSIGNING mode as well as the fact that WinAppleKey is ***free software*** that you are willing to build and/or use completely ***at your own risk.***
+NOTE: If your system is running a UEFI BIOS, you will need to disable **Secure Boot** through your BIOS options before you switch Windows to **TESTSIGNING** mode.

-To set Windows in TESTSIGNING mode you will need to issue the below command in an Administrative command prompt and then reboot.
-Note that switching to TESTSIGNING mode will fail with an error message if you are running Windows on UEFI BIOS, unless **Secure Boot** is turned off.
-In that case, you will need to reboot into your BIOS first and disable Secure Boot.
+To switch to **TESTSIGNING** mode issue the following command (in an Administrative command prompt) and then reboot:

 ``` Bcdedit.exe -set TESTSIGNING ON ```